ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### IPopulationGenerator

 You'll also need to implement the IPopulationGenerator class.
-The engine uses this class to create its initial population. the PopulationGeneratorwill also renew the population when needed (see the secssion on IPopulationRenwalManagers).
+The engine uses this class to create its initial population.
+The PopulationGenerator will also renew the population when needed (see [IPopulationRenwalManagers](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/blob/master/README.md#ipopulationrenwalmanagers)).

 ```CSharp
     public interface IPopulationGenerator